ldilley/rubircd/docs/CONTRIBUTING.md

 ## Testing

 You can connect to the test server running the current version of RubIRCd to check out the latest features.
-Just use the information below:
+Just use the information below.

 **Server:** rubircd.dilley.me